 - India has one of the largest numbers of causes of water-related diseases such as diarrhea, dysentery and cholera.
 The Constitution of India recognizes the right to water as being a part of the Right to Life under Article 21.
 That means there should be “universal access” to water.

 - Public Facilities: Things like electricity, public transport, schools and colleges, etc. which are necessary for survival and daily life are known as public facilities.
 Public facilities are provided so that their benefits can be shared by many people.

 - The Government’s Role: The most important functions of the government is to ensure that these public facilities are made available to everyone.
-The government’s role also includes making a provision for education, setting up schools & colleges, ensuring equal distribution of food throughout the country, Improving health & sanitation facilities, Improving the means of transport and maintaining public utility works like post offices, railways and roads.
+The government’s role also includes making a provision for education, setting up schools and colleges, ensuring equal distribution of food throughout the country, improving health and sanitation facilities, improving the means of transport and maintaining public utility works like post offices, railways and roads.

 ‘Social and Political Life – III’ is an important book for Class 8 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 8 Social Science is provided in the links.
 Students can download the readily available pdf consisting of solutions for NCERT Class 8 Civics for free, from the given links and can use it for future reference as well.

 Frequently Asked Questions on NCERT Solutions for Class 8 Civics Chapter 9

 Can students rely on the BYJU’S NCERT Solutions for Class 8 Civics Chapter 9 to score high scores in the annual board exam?